bigtoga/Examples/Cloud - Azure/AZ-500/02 - Implement platform protection/01 - DDoS.md

 Best practice 2
 Design your applications to scale horizontally to meet the demands of an amplified load—specifically, in the event of a DDoS.
 If your application depends on a single instance of a service, it creates a single point of failure.
 Provisioning multiple instances makes your system more resilient and more scalable.

-# Notes

-A denial of service attack (DoS) is an attack that has the goal of preventing access to services or systems.
-If the attack originates from one location, it is called a DoS.
-If the attack originates from multiple networks and systems, it is called distributed denial of service (DDoS).

-Before learning more about DDoS, you need to know what botnets are.
-Botnets are collections of internet-connected systems that an individual controls and uses without their owners’ knowledge.
-Botnet owners use them to perform various actions of their choosing.

-Often, they use them for spamming, data storage, DDoS, or various other actions that are up to the person in control of the botnet.
-In the past, botnets were made up just of compromised computers, but now, botnets are also made up of Internet of Things (IoT) devices.
-Malicious hackers can get these poorly secured security cameras, digital video recorders, thermostats, and other internet-connected devices under their control.

-So, DDoS is a collection of attack types aimed at disrupting the availability of a target.
-These attacks involve a coordinated effort that uses multiple internet-connected systems to launch many network requests against DNS, web services, email, and more.
-Pretty much any application that the malicious hacker can access might become the target of a DDoS.
-The malicious hacker’s goal is to overwhelm system resources on targeted servers so they can no longer process legitimate traffic, effectively making the system inaccessible.

-A DDoS generally involves many systems sending traffic to targets as part of a botnet.
-In most cases, the owners of the systems in a botnet don’t know that their devices are compromised and participating in an attack.
-Botnets are becoming a bigger problem than before because of the increasing numbers of connected devices.

-Designing and building for DDoS resiliency requires planning and designing for a variety of failure modes.
-The following table lists the best practices for building DDoS-resilient services in Azure.

 # The 5 Pillars of Network Security

 | Pillar  	|  Description 	|